-- 1. Among Sunni commentators, none have distinguished between Imamate and Prophecy, and define Imamate the same as the Prophet as in the verse 124 of Surah Al-Baqarah. - Contrary to Sunni commentators, all Shiite commentators do not believe that Imamate and prophecy are the

-- same, but a position that is beyond prophecy. - 3.
+- 1. Among Sunni commentators, none have distinguished between Imamate and Prophecy, and define Imamate the same as the Prophet as in the verse 124 of Surah Al-Baqarah. - 2.
+Contrary to Sunni commentators, all Shiite commentators do not believe that Imamate and prophecy are the same, but a position that is beyond prophecy. - 3.
 Shiite Arguments in proving the difference between Imamate and prophethood are much stronger than Sunni arguments. - 4.
-Shiite commentators have discussed Imamate in great detail, but most Sunni commentators have omitted the details in discussion. - 5.
-Sunni commentators are divided into four groups in regard to Surah Al-Bagarah, verse 124 of: a) Some have not specified the meaning of the word Imamate, b) in addition to lack of providing meaning, others have dealt with issues such the conditions of choosing the Imam, c) another group only express the lexical root and literal meaning, d) and most commentators believe that the meaning of "Imam" is the same as prophecy - Even though Shiite commentators agree that Imamate is different from prophecy, they disagree on the interpretations and concept of Imamate. - 7.
+Shiite commentators have discussed Imamate in great detail, but most Sunni commentators have omitted the details in discussion.

+- 6. Even though Shiite commentators agree that Imamate is different from prophecy, they disagree on the interpretations and concept of Imamate. - 7.
 Shiite commentators have expressed three views in interpreting the meaning and concept of Imamate: a) Some believe Imamate is the same as leadership, b) Some consider Imamate as the leadership of the prophets over each other, c) And some consider Imamate as an esoteric guidance. - 8.
 A novel and innovative view was presented in this article, which emphasizes that according to the last verse of Surah Al-Kahf and verse 4 of Surah Al-Mumtahanah, Ibrahim's (AS) Imamate is not of a scientific leadership; rather a practical one.